CleverTap/clevertap-android-sdk/templates/CTCORECHANGELOG.md

 ## CleverTap Android SDK CHANGE LOG

+### Version 4.0.2 (December 28, 2020)
+* Fix for In-apps/Inbox not rendering in v4.0.1 on using configurable Clevertap Identities feature introduced in v4.0.1

 ### Version 4.0.1 (November 30, 2020)
 * Adds support for configurable CleverTap identifiers.
 * Adds deprecation warnings for Product A/B Tests public methods.